gabor-kovacs/the-kanji-map/README.md

 [![donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/donate?hosted_button_id=U867B8RRZUN7E)

-If this project was useful for you and you would like to contribute back, you can always [Donate!](https://www.paypal.com/donate?hosted_button_id=U867B8RRZUN7E)
+If this project was useful for you and you would like to contribute, you can always [Donate.](https://www.paypal.com/donate?hosted_button_id=U867B8RRZUN7E)

 Donations are used to pay for hosting, maintenance costs and improvements.